spacedev-official/discord.py-components/api-reference/component/README.md

 # Component

-The base class for all components.&#x20;
+The base class for all components.

 There is no properties in this class.